cucumber/cucumber-jvm/CONTRIBUTING.md

 The `cucumber-archetype` modules integration tests against `-SNAPSHOT` versions of Cucumber.
 These must be installed first.

-Afterwards `./mvnw test` or `./mvnw verify` should work as expected.
+Afterward `./mvnw test` or `./mvnw verify` should work as expected.

 ## Formatting Java